 Encouraging business-oriented bilateral relations between Finland and Zambia

-The AGS Programme is funded by the Finnish Ministry for Foreign Affairs, whose country strategy for 2016-2019 focusses on supporting a well-developed private sector, a more dynamic and inclusive society, and business-oriented bilateral relations.
+The AGS Programme is funded by the Finnish Ministry for Foreign Affairs (MFA and implemented in partnership with the Ministry of Trade, Commerce and Industry (MCTI) of Zambia.
+MFA's country strategy for 2016-2019 focusses on supporting a well-developed private sector, a more dynamic and inclusive society, and business-oriented bilateral relations.
 In furtherance of these goals, the AGS Programme also brings together a wide spectrum of Zambian and Finnish companies, universities, and other stakeholders to collaborate and transfer technologies, innovative practices, and research know-how.
-The focus sectors include agribusiness, manufacturing, mining, energy, circular economy, and information communication technology (ICT), important components of Zambia’s economy where Finnish expertise can be particularly useful.
+The focus sectors include agribusiness, forestry, renewable energy, circular economy and mining services, with ICT and education as cross-cutting sectors.
+These are important components of Zambia’s economy where Finnish expertise can be particularly useful.